TannerJin/anti-fishhook/README.md

 ### Suggestion

-Use by dragging source file to your project instend of pod
+Use by adding source file to your project instend of pod